 - Combine whisked egg, milk, cinnamon, vanilla extract, and salt in a bowl.
 Whisk to combine and pour evenly over the bread in the skillet.
 Sprinkle each piece with a little brown sugar.

-- Let sit for 3-4 minutes so egg mixture can soak into the bread (or refrigerate overnight covered with foil if preferred).
-You can give the bread slices a flip and let soak for another few minutes.
+- Let rest for at least 30-60 minutes so the bread can soak everything up.
 It’s OK if there is egg/milk mixture in the bottom of the skillet.
 It will continue to soak into the bread as it bakes.

 - Bake for 40-45 minutes.
 The tops of the bread slices should be just crispy.
 Top with powdered sugar, blueberries, and drizzle all over with maple syrup.
 Serve immediately.

 This can be made and soaked overnight if you prefer.
 Fully prepare and place the skillet in the refrigerator and cover with aluminum foil.
 Let sit for 15-20 minutes on the counter before baking to come up to room temp.
 Bake for 45 minutes or until top is golden and slightly crispy.